jlapeyre/Symata.jl/README.md

 prompt.
 The input strings from the examples are pushed to the history so that they can be recalled and edited and re-evaluated.

+There are many examples in the test directory.

+### A few examples

 Here are some examples of the SJulia mode.
-There are many more examples in the test directory.

 ```julia
 sjulia> ClearAll(fib)